Airtable/airtable-ruby/README.md

 ### Accessing a Table

-Now we can access any table in our Airsheet account by referencing the [API docs](https://airtable.com/api):
+Now we can access any table in our Airtable account by referencing the [API docs](https://airtable.com/api):

 ```ruby
 # Pass in the table name